Azure/azure-powershell/src/Cdn/Cdn/help/Az.Cdn.md

 Creates a CDN endpoint.

 ### [New-AzCdnOrigin](New-AzCdnOrigin.md)
-Creates a CDN origin
+Creates a new CDN origin

 ### [New-AzCdnOriginGroup](New-AzCdnOriginGroup.md)
-Creates a CDN origin group
+Creates a new CDN origin group

 ### [New-AzCdnProfile](New-AzCdnProfile.md)
 Creates a CDN profile.